syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-## Event to command
+## Event to Command

-SfListView events can be converted into command using [Behaviors](https://developer.xamarin.com/guides/xamarin-forms/behaviors/).
-To achieve this you need to create a command in your ViewModel class and associate that command to that Event of SfListView using Behaviors as like below.
+ListView events can be converted into commands using [Behaviors](https://developer.xamarin.com/guides/xamarin-forms/behaviors/).
+To achieve this, you need to create a command in your ViewModel class and associate that command to that event of ListView using `Behaviors` as like below.

 {% tabs %}
 {% highlight xaml %}